RamosNico/dialogue-craft/README.md

 # Dialogue Craft
 A web application for creating characters and generating dialogue using Next.js, TypeScript, TailwindCSS, and the co:here API.

-A special thanks to [midudev](https://www.twitch.tv/midudev) for always creating great programming content moving the manitas, as well as hosting this hackathon along with [co:here](https://cohere.ai/).
 ## What is this application about?
 We will make use of the co:here API and YOUR creativity.